sayeda-chattopadhyay/holidaze/README.md

 ## Functionalities

 The following functionalities are available to the users:
-- a user may view a list of Venues, search for a specific Venue
+- a user may view a list of Venues, search for a specific venue
-- a user may view a calendar with available dates for a Venue
+- a user may view a calendar with available dates for a venue
-- a user may view a calendar with available dates for a Venue
+- a user may view a calendar with available dates for a venue
 - users with stud.noroff.no email may register
 - may create a booking at a venue and view their upcoming bookings
 - unregistered user can browse through and see different venues
-- user with a stud.noroff.no email may register as a Venue manager
+- user with a stud.noroff.no email may register as a venue manager
 - a registered Venue manager may create a Venue, and update and delete them
 - registered users can login , logout, update their avatar and view their bookings.
-- registered Venue manager may view bookings for a Venue they manage
+- registered Venue manager may view bookings for a venue they manage